Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:formulation}, we begin with formulations of $^3P_2$ superfluids within the GL approach in our notation, and shortly summarize our previous results for a single vortex molecule state.
-In Sec.~\ref{sec:multivortex}, we show our main results for two, three and four vortex molecule states.
-Sec.~\ref{sec:summary} is devoted to a summary and discussion.
+In Sec.~\ref{sec:multivortex}, we show our main results for two, three, four, and many vortex molecule states.
+Section~\ref{sec:summary} is devoted to a summary and discussion.